MogreBindings/MogreBuilder/ReadMe.txt

                             Instructions you find here: http://www.ogre3d.org/addonforums/viewtopic.php?p=100289#p100289 -mois                       Build MOIS add-on -onlyaddons                 Skip building Mogre, only build enabled add-ons (only useful if Mogre was already built)

---- Building with Visual Studio 2012 ---

-To use Visual Studio 2012, follow the step-by-step guide.
-In step 4 change the following settings in your config file:

-BuildGenerator = "Visual Studio 11";
-MogreSolutionFile = @"Main\Mogre_vs2012.sln";
-MoisSolutionFile = @"MogreAddons\MOIS\MOIS\MOIS_vs2012.sln";

-Please note that currently only the MOIS addon has been modified to work with VS 2012.